Best Avalanche Beacons of 2025

 From there, we tested the top models ourselves to compare performance.
 We performed multiple different tests with the transceivers, checking the range, speed, and accuracy, along with testing other functions like flagging.
 We compared speed, accuracy, and user-friendliness side-by-side with the beacons in both single and multiple burial scenarios to determine the best performers.

 After spending a few seasons as a guide in Southeast Alaska, Stasia transitioned to freelance writing within the outdoor industry.
-She has a decade’s worth of outdoor gear testing under her belt and her bylines can be found in 5280, Ski, Backpacker, and REI’s Uncommon Path, among others.
-She’s also the managing editor of the print zine, Trails Magazine.
-In her free time, if there’s snow on the ground, she’s skiing.
-In the other “not winter” months, she’s usually riding her bike or backpacking somewhere deep in the backcountry.
+She has a decade’s worth of outdoor gear testing under her belt, including tons of time testing ski gear in the backcountry.